 Lighthouse is an open-source, automated tool for improving the quality of web pages.
-You can run it against any page on the web.
+You can run it against any web page, public or requiring authentication.
 It has audits for performance, accessibility, progressive web apps, and more.

 You can run Lighthouse as a Chrome Extension, from the command line, or as a Node module.
 You give Lighthouse a URL to audit, it runs a series of audits against the page, and then it generates a report on how well the page did.
 From there, use the failing audits as indicators on how to improve the page.
 Each audit has a reference doc explaining why the audit is important, as well as how to fix it.

 There are two primary ways to run Lighthouse: as a Chrome Extension, or as a command line tool.
-The Chrome Extension provides a more user-friendly interface for reading reports.
+The Chrome Extension lets you audit logged-in pages and provides a more user-friendly interface for reading reports.
 The command line tool enables you to integrate Lighthouse into continuous integration systems.

 Install and run the Chrome Extension